 Packing shouldn't be a stressful thing to do.
 Regardless of what you're packing - a suitcase for a holiday weekend, a long break, for a work trip or for moving house, it should be associated with positive events or near-future adventures.

-That's why we'll present you with a long list of tips and hacks for packing your suitcase for travelling or any other packing you might need to do in your life.
+That's why we'll present you with a long list of packing suitcase tips for travelling or any other packing you might need to do in your life.

 First things first.

 How will you travel?
 By plane, car, bus, train?

 What is the luggage space on the vehicle?
 Is there a size or weight limitations?
 Are there additional charges?

 Will you be bringing back more things, such as souvenirs for friends and family?